DLMedeiro/price-grid-component/README-template.md

 ### What I learned

+Decided to use CSS Grid.
+Chose because the span feature, and easily centered the main element What would you chose and why?

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: